jrenaud90/TidalPy/Documentation/utilities_x/numerics.md

 ## Where these are used

-The viscosity models guard their Arrhenius exponentials, the partial-melt models guard their power laws, and the radiogenic isotope model guards its decay exponential.
+The viscosity models guard their Arrhenius exponentials, the partial-melt models guard their power laws, and both decaying radiogenics models guard their decay exponentials.
 Each module's page notes where a NaN can appear and what it means there.
 See [Viscosity Models](../viscosity_x/viscosity_models.md), [Partial-Melt Models](../partial_melt_x/partial_melt_models.md), and [Radiogenic Models](../radiogenics_x/radiogenics_models.md).